omervk/ts2avsc/README.md

    15. not just the interface in the same file
    16. run tests on the serializer/deserializer to make sure they do what they're supposed to

+Copyright 2022 Omer van Kloeten

+(I'll remove the copyright once this is no longer a WIP project)